lwang18/co-occurrence/README.md

 MGRAST does also include some Eukaryotic taxa that are not part of the analysis here.
 They are removed in the script as well.

+A quicker way to perform this analysis uses the function in the script, [edgelist_creation.R](https://raw.githubusercontent.com/ryanjw/co-occurrence/master/edgelist_creation.R).
+This script uses a function called `co_occur_pairs()` that can be used on the datasets.
+This function works returns a data frame with no correlation values but is grouped by the correlation cut-off that has been predetermined in the script.

 Testing for Differences in Network Topology
 ==========================================